Is the TranzAlpine™ train on your must do list this winter?

 Aboard the train

 With roomy seating, wide windows and a licensed café, you’ll be in complete comfort from the moment you hop aboard.
-Sit back, order a freshly brewed hot drink (or a scrumptious mulled wine) browse the selection of hot food and watch the winter wonderland roll by your window.
+Sit back, order a freshly brewed hot drink, browse the selection of hot food and watch the winter wonderland roll by your window.

 From the arm of your chair, you can tune in to our audio commentary – a medley of myths, facts and interesting anecdotes.
 You’ll step off the train with an abundance of freshly acquired insider knowledge about the various peaks, national parks and viaducts along the track.

-Now that you’re comfortable, here are a couple of the best scenes you can catch from the comfort of your chair.
+Now that you’re comfortable, here are a couple of the best scenes you can catch from the comfort of your seat.

 You’ll be on the edge of your seat when you reach the end of the seemingly endless plains, where the monumental Southern Alps tower above the small town of Springfield.
 But it’s the panoramic scenes between Springfield and Arthur’s Pass that really embody all things winter wonderland.